 During Integrated Clinical Experiences, students are expected to dress professionally.
-Students should wear professional attire, their white coat (when necessary) and name tag.
+Students should wear professional attire, including their white coat (when necessary) and name tag.
 Jeans and sneakers are not professional attire.

-During the First, Intermediate, and Terminal Clinical Education Experiences, students adhere to the dress code of the facility to which they have been assigned.
+During the First, Intermediate, and Terminal Clinical Education Experiences, students adhere to the facility's dress code to which they have been assigned.
 Please refer to the Clinical Education Handbook for more details.

 Any student who incurs an injury or has a medical condition while matriculated in the program must contact the Course Director, their faculty advisor, and the Program Director.
-Students must print and have a physician complete the Physical Capacities Form (see Appendix B) documenting the injury/diagnosis and specifying any and all medical limitations on his/her physical activities.
-This form must be filled out and signed by the student's physician and the completed form must be returned to the appropriate faculty members.
+Students must print and have a physician complete the Physical Capacities Form (see Appendix B), documenting the injury/diagnosis and specifying all medical limitations on his/her physical activities.
+This form must be filled out and signed by the student's physician and returned to the Associate Direction, Dr. Jean Timmerberg (jt2624@cumc.columbia.edu).